Active Writing (Part 2): Active Language (Grammar, sentence structure, linguistics)

 Bad passive: It was the moon that was jumped over by the cow.*

-Active/passive correction can be as simple as choosing a more active verb.
+An active/passive correction can be as simple as choosing a more active verb, or as complex as restructuring a sentence.
 For instance:

 Uninspired but acceptable: The moon was bright.